PreethamGollapalli/PreethamGollapalli/README.md

 ## About Me

 I'm Preetham from Boston.
-I am a Data Scientist with a strong background in software engineering; and used to handling a variety of data pipelines and databases, included unstructured ones.
+I'm a Data Science student and a coding enthusiast with a strong background in software engineering; and used to handling a variety of data pipelines and databases, included unstructured ones.
 I have prototyped a few products.
 Skilled in building and handling machine learning models.
 Specifically, experience in using Python for data analysis combined with forecasting and machine learning.
 I continually invest in improving my production capability through training and new challenges.

 - 🔭 I’m currently working on machine learning.
 - 🌱 I’m currently learning Artificial Intelligence
-- 💬 Ask me about Machine Learning ,Data Structures and Algorithms, Data Analysis, Anything related to Data Science
+- 💬 Ask me about Machine Learning ,Data Structures and Algorithms, Data Analysis, Anything related to Data Science or Problem Solving
 - 📫 How to reach me: https://www.linkedin.com/in/preetham-reddy-gollapalli-53497b180/

 ## Technical Skills